madeforlosers/madeforlosers/README.md

 #  madeforlosers

 I'm a 17 year old that likes to code.

+Most of my projects that you see are done in Node.js.
+I love node.js <3

 administrator of [@theblkbox-official](https://github.com/theblkbox-official)